TITLE Assistant Director of Student Engagement-Co-Curricular Involvement

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Manage daily operations for Student Organizations by providing guidance and individual advisement to student groups and student leaders regarding the planning and development of programs furthering the University’s Public Affairs mission.
+1. Manages daily operations for Student Organizations by providing training, guidance, and individual advisement to student groups and student leaders regarding the planning and development of programs furthering the University’s Public Affairs mission.

-6. Promotes the Freshman Year Experience by overseeing all “Get Involved” outreach including, but not limited to, presentations during summer orientation program (SOAR), GEP 101 class presentations, New Student Festival, Student Organization Recruitment Drive (SORD) and an ongoing “Get Involved” campaign.
+4. Promotes the Freshman Year Experience by overseeing all “Get Involved” outreach including, but not limited to, presentations during summer orientation program (SOAR), GEP 101 class presentations, New Student Festival, and an ongoing “Get Involved” marketing campaign for the Office of Student Engagement.

-7. Oversees all student leader and student organization recognition events including, but not limited to, the annual Star Awards banquet, and the annual Who’s Who recognition process.
+5. Oversees all student leader and student organization recognition events including, but not limited to, the annual Star Awards banquet and the Student Organization Showcase.

 9. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Student Engagement.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Director of the Plaster Student Union/Director of Student Engagement.

 11. Supports the overall operation of the Plaster Student Union and contributes to the department's success by performing other duties as assigned.

-The Assistant Director of Co-Curricular Involvement is supervised by the Director of Student Engagement and directly supervises two graduate assistants and one student worker.
+The Assistant Director of Co-Curricular Involvement is supervised by the Associate Director of the Plaster Student Union/Director of Student Engagement and directly supervises two graduate assistants and student workers.

 OFFICE OF HUMAN RESOURCES